mike-healy/thenwhen/README.md

 ## Nice to haves
 - URL state
 - Keyboard mode for desktop?
+- Copy to clipboard
+- Apply labels?
 - SSR for a scootch of SEO

+## Tech ToDos
+- Restore the `-b` or whatever build flag to TypeScript check
+- …and therefore tighten up all the TS bits!
+- Proper feature tests

 ## React + TypeScript + Vite
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.